amiiit/frontend-challenge/README.md

 6. Automatic start of the next track can be turned off via checkbox
 7. Jump the track time by clicking on progress bar

+## Draft

+The following draft can help you get a general idea of how the app should look and feel.
+The draft isn't complete and you will probably need to add or change some elements to fit your implementation and ideas.
+We have that you'll enjoy the task, good luck!

 ![UI draft](ui-draft.png)